marcinjahn/gnome-quicksettings-audio-devices-hider-extension/README.md

 ## Configuration

-The shown/hidden devices may be configured via preferences window
+The shown/hidden devices may be configured via preferences window.

 ### Output Devices